aeternity/protocol/GOSSIP.md

 most of the good peers are unreachable augmenting the probability of only hostile node getting selected.
 (Not yet implemented).

-If a peer changes its address but not its key, the new address will **never** be updated through gossip.
-This is to prevent an hostil node from gossiping bad address for known good nodes and making them unreachable.
+If a peer changes its IP address but not its key, the new address will **never** be updated through gossip.
+This is to prevent an hostil node from gossiping bad addresses for known good nodes and making them unreachable.
 The peer will be removed after the normal retry policy is exausted; then the new address will be added through the usual gossip exchanges.